Regular Hours

 A novice driver is defined as having no experience at the Kartplex and/or limited karting experience elsewhere.
 For at least the first 3 events a novice driver competes in at the Kartplex, they must start at the back of the field for each practice, qualifying and race session.
 Such drivers must also display a clear and visible “X” on the back of their helmet as well as on their rear bumper.
 Painter’s tape will be available at tech or inside the SpeedCenter for any drivers who need an “X.” The completion of 3 races does not guarantee the removal of a driver’s “X.” The Race Director and Kartplex Management have final discretion to determine when an “X” may be removed, as well as any waivers of novice driver restrictions based on performance or previous experience.

-RESTARTING ENGINES WHILE ON TRACK
+RESTARTING ENGINES AND EXITING THE KART WHILE ON TRACK

 Competitors are not to exit their karts while on track unless directed to by a corner worker or race official.
 If a competitor can safely restart their kart without getting out of their seat, they may do so.
 Corner workers and race officials are also permitted to restart motors.
 Any competitor who has restarted their motor must ensure they rejoin the race traffic in a safe manner.